 It’s amazing as a surprise cupcake centre but you could use it in so many other ways.

 - Spread on toast or scones – sweet and simple

 - Use it between the layers of a cake like the blackberry curd in this cake

 - Bake it into a bundt cake like in this lemon vanilla butter cake

 - As a topping for pavlova

 Do I need a science degree?

-- Add the butter 3-4 cubes at a time, stirring until each has melted before adding more.
+- Start adding the butter 2-3 pieces at a time, constantly stirring until completely melted before adding the next.

 This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.